adityashrm21/adityashrm21.github.io/about.md

 I am deeply fascinated by research in AI and want to become a part of it and contribute as much as I can to improve the quality of human life and make the world more smart!
 I am particularly interested in Deep Generative models.
 My current pursuit of a degree in Data Science is helping me get one step closer to my goal.

+When I am not coding, you might find me going outdoors or for long runs, or playing guitar!

  If you want to chat or just say Hi!, shoot me an email `adityashrm21 at gmail dot com`.
 All the open source code that I write is available on my [GitHub account](https://github.com/adityashrm21).
 Also, let me know about any errors that you find in any blog post and I will be happy to correct them!